 A National Geographic expert will accompany each departure to share insights and a rare behind-the-scenes perspective.
 Listed below are some of the experts and the departure date(s) they will be joining.

-Bill Branch has been a wildlife biologist at the Port Elizabeth Museum in South Africa since 1979 and has undertaken fieldwork from Ethiopia to South Africa and Senegal to Madagascar.
+Bill Branch has been a wildlife biologist at the Port Elizabeth Museum in South Africa since 1979 and has undertaken fieldwork across the African continent, from Ethiopia to Senegal and Madagascar.
 Bill is also a general naturalist and keen birder.
-He has described numerous new species and amphibians, received a grant from National Geographic to help fund his research on African reptiles, and published six books as well as many photographs and scientific articles.
+He has described numerous new species and amphibians, received a grant from National Geographic to help fund his research on African reptiles, and published six books as well as several photographs and scientific articles.
+In 2015, Bill joined a National Geographic-supported science team for the land-based survey of areas around the Cuito River in the headwaters of the Okavango Delta.